 Tuesday Funk is always on the hunt for new writers to present to our audience.
 We're looking for fiction, poetry, essays, memoirsreally, any sort of coherent, entertaining narrative or just-plain wild wordsmithing.
 We feature, on average, five readers per month.
 Would you like to participate?
 Here's how.

-If you'd like to be considered as a Tuesday Funk reader, please email us at firstname.lastname@example.org.
+Applying to email@example.com.
 Tell us a little about yourself, about your work, and about what you'd like to read.
 Include the piece or pieces that you'd like to read by pasting the text into the body of your email.
 (We prefer not to download attachments.)
 For prose, limit your submission to 2,500 words or less (which is about all you can comfortably read in 12 minutes.)
 For poetry, send a sample of four or five poems.

 If you have a book release or other publication date coming up, tell us so we can try schedule you around that time.
 Also, we're partial to local writers, but if you're from elsewhere and plan to be in Chicago on the first Tuesday of a given month, please let us know that, too.